apache/incubator-xtable/website/docs/hms.md

 ## Conclusion
 In this guide we saw how to,
-1. sync a source table to create metadata for target table formats with Onetable
+1. sync a source table to create metadata for the desired target table formats using Onetable
 2. catalog the data in the target table format in Hive Metastore
-3. query the target table using Spark SQL
+3. query the target table using Spark